leveleditor/CAMM-Crystal-Alien-Map-Maker/Crystal-Alien-Map-Maker/CAMM_Data/Default_Maps/readme (Level x).txt

 The data in these files may not be 100% accurate.
 This is mainly due to discrepencies in the CAMM format and CAC's level data.

-Level27 aka 'Alien Bonus 2 - Chess' took a serious hit, it should be regarded as corrupted.

 Astro Level 5 uses a main base whose type and team depends on the player's current team, the dump does not reflect that.